The Bankrate promise

 Like the traditional IRA, you’ll need income to participate in a Roth IRA, or you can have a working spouse that qualifies you for one.

-The Roth IRA also has income limitations, meaning you won’t be able to open one if your income is above a certain level.
+The Roth IRA also has income limitations, meaning you won’t be able to open one if your income is above a certain level, though you can get around this with a backdoor Roth IRA.

 The Roth IRA is a powerful retirement account, and it can offer powerful features such as the ability to pass down your nest egg tax-free to your heirs.
 That’s all part of the reason that many financial planners think the Roth IRA is the best retirement plan around.